 It means the council’s happy because you’re not reducing the number of street car parks.
 And if the council is happy then you’re happy.

 So now you know.
 In almost all cases 12m of street frontage is the minimum required for a side by side dual occupancy development.
 The on-street parking is a big factor but also any smaller than 6m wide per dwelling is getting pretty tricky to design something appealing.

 Now, let’s talk length.
-And by length I’m referring to the depth of a block.
-Once you get your frontage right and you know you have enough width you need to make sure there is enough depth in the site.
+And by the length, I’m referring to the depth of a block.
+Once you get your frontage right and you know you have enough width.
+You need to make sure there is enough depth in the site.
 Firstly, your setback!

 Your sites setback is the distance from the front boundary to the start of your dwelling.
 A blocks setback is governed by the setbacks of your direct neighbours on either side.
 It’s an average of their setbacks.